Writing World of Warcraft Addons in Lua

 MyAddon.xml

 ## Interface specifies which WoW patch version the addon targets.
 100205 means patch 10.2.5.
-WoW refuses to load addons with a mismatched interface number.
+WoW refuses to load addons with a mismatched interface number, so updating this value is essential after each major patch.
+The ## Title and ## Notes fields appear in the in-game addon list, while ## Author and ## Version help users track who wrote the addon and whether they have the latest release.

 Loading order